openhab/website/about/trademark-faq.md

 No, you may not modify the openHAB logo in any way, except as expressly authorized by the Foundation.

-## Can I use the openHAB name in my domain name or URL?
+## Can I use the openHAB name in my domain name?

-No, you may not use the openHAB name in any domain name or URL without the express written permission of the Foundation.
+No, you may not use the openHAB name in any domain name without the express written permission of the Foundation.

 You may be eligible to request permission to use the openHAB name in your domain name if your domain's website content meets our requirements and you request permission.
 The requirements are: